 Finding and Treating Root Causes

-short term treatment of anxiety
+Short-term treatment of anxiety

-short term treatment of insomnia
+Short-term treatment of insomnia*

-pre-surgical use (one-time only)
+Pre-surgical sedative (one-time only)

-alcohol withdrawal ( 1-5 days to prevent seizure)
+Alcohol withdrawal (1-5 days to prevent seizure)

 For anxiety and insomnia, there may have been a missed opportunity to delve into root causes before simply offering the patient a prescription to benzodiazepines.
-For instance, did you know that Cambridge University published a study in 2018 that outlines a relationship between gut bacteria, anxiety and depression?2
+For instance, did you know that Cambridge University published a study in 2018 that outlines a relationship between gut bacteria, anxiety, and depression?
+2

-There are many biological, genetic, dietary, and toxic issues that can be physically tested and then treated and if these are causing a person’s stress and anxiety, then the treatment of the underlying cause will be the answer to anxiety issues.
+There are many biological, genetic, dietary, and toxic issues that can be physically tested and then treated, and if these are causing a person’s stress and anxiety, then the treatment of the underlying cause will be the answer to anxiety issues.
 These and other areas must be checked if a person is to enjoy a thorough diagnosis of what is causing their anxiety or insomnia.
 That will open the door to reducing or entirely eliminating the symptoms, as well as reducing or eliminating the need to take anti-anxiety benzodiazepines or other masking drugs.
 This is one of the goals of our program.